fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_process.md

 ## Combining synchronous and combinational logic

-A general rule of thumb is that all signal assigments within a synchronous proces will lead to the generation of a register (D flip-flop).
-If we take the example of the multiplexer and enclose it within a synchronous process making it dependent on the clock, a register will be added to the ouput.
+A general rule of thumb is that all signal assignments within a synchronous process will lead to the generation of a register (D flip-flop).
+If we take the example of the multiplexer and enclose it within a synchronous process making it dependent on the clock, a register will be added to the output.

 ```vhdl
 process(clk) is